Adobe Inc. (ADBE): Skating on Thin Ice? We Know the Answer

 Analysts’ Opinion of ADBE

-Many brokerage firms have already submitted their reports for ADBE stocks, with Griffin Securities repeating the rating for ADBE by listing it as a “Buy.”
-The predicted price for ADBE in the upcoming period, according to Griffin Securities is $427 based on the research report published on June 12th of the current year 2020.
+Many brokerage firms have already submitted their reports for ADBE stocks, with Cowen repeating the rating for ADBE by listing it as a “Outperform.”
+The predicted price for ADBE in the upcoming period, according to Cowen is $555 based on the research report published on September 11th of the current year 2020.

-DZ Bank, on the other hand, stated in their research note that they expect to see ADBE reach a price target of $427.
-The rating they have provided for ADBE stocks is “Hold” according to the report published on May 14th, 2020.
+Griffin Securities, on the other hand, stated in their research note that they expect to see ADBE reach a price target of $427, previously predicting the value of $334.
+The rating they have provided for ADBE stocks is “Buy” according to the report published on June 12th, 2020.

-JP Morgan gave a rating of “ Overweight” to ADBE, setting the target price at $325 in the report published on March 13th of the current year.
+DZ Bank gave a rating of “ Hold” to ADBE, setting the target price at $427 in the report published on May 14th of the current year.

 Insider Trading